nosarthur/nosarthur.github.io/_drafts/gita-milestone4.md

 ---

 This is the fourth milestone where we speedup the sub-command execution for multiple repos.
 The other posts in this series are

 - [overview]({% post_url 2019-05-27-gita-breakdown %})
 - [milestone 1: basic CLI]({% post_url 2019-06-02-gita-milestone1 %})
 - [milestone 2: git integration]({% post_url 2019-07-10-gita-milestone2 %})
 - [milestone 3: git delegation]({% post_url 2019-07-11-gita-milestone3 %})
 - **milestone 4: speedup**
+- milestone 5: miscellaneous topics

 ## background

 So far the `gita pull` command executes `git pull` in each repo sequentially.
-This is actually the least efficient way to run multiple tasks.
+This implementation is inefficient.
-For example, if the remote server of the first repo responses slowly due to network issues, the execution for all other repo need to wait.
+For example, if the remote server of the first repo responses slowly due to network issues, the execution for all other repos has to wait.
-This waiting due to data reading/writing is called IO blocks.
+This kind of waiting at data reading/writing is called IO block.

 There are two obvious improvements

-- use other CPU cores if they are available (by default, Python only uses one)
+- Use other CPU cores if they are available.
+By default, Python only uses one, which is known as the [global interpreter lock (GIL)]().
-- work on the next repo while waiting for the current one
+- Work on the next repo while waiting for the current one

-The first improvement is parallelism.
+The first improvement is **parallelism**.
 For example, each core can work on one task.
 When a core finishes a task, it grabs a new one, say, from a task queue.
 This is commonly implemented as a process pool, where the number of workers